The future of managing hospital medical devices

 New approach announced September 2025

-Health NZ and Pharmac will each take responsibility for the procurement of medical devices that are most focused on their particular capabilities and expertise.
+Health NZ and Pharmac are responsible for the procurement of medical devices that are most focused on their particular capabilities and expertise.

-Health NZ will generally be the lead agency for devices that are less therapeutically intensive and require integration with infrastructure, for example, beds, imaging and diagnostics.
+Health NZ is generally the lead agency for devices that are less therapeutically intensive and require integration with infrastructure, for example, beds, imaging and diagnostics.

-Health NZ will continue to manage the overall medical devices budget.
+Health NZ manages the overall medical devices budget.

-Pharmac will also focus on delivering high-quality, independent Health Technology Assessments to support access to new and innovative devices.
+Pharmac also focuses on delivering high-quality, independent Health Technology Assessments to support access to new and innovative devices.

 It makes sense for Pharmac and Health NZ to be able to procure medical devices that are most focused on their particular capabilities and expertise.
 A clear split between the agencies will provide the transparency and certainty that suppliers have been asking for.

-Pharmac will generally be the lead agency for devices that have a direct therapeutic impact on patients and that need a high level of clinical input.
+Pharmac is generally the lead agency for devices that have a direct therapeutic impact on patients and that need a high level of clinical input.
 For instance, this includes orthopaedic implants.

-What Medical Devices will Health NZ be responsible for?
+What medical devices is Health NZ responsible for?

-Health NZ will generally be the lead agency for devices that are less therapeutically intensive and require integration with infrastructure, for example, beds, imaging and diagnostics.
+Health NZ is generally the lead agency for devices that are less therapeutically intensive and require integration with infrastructure, for example, beds, imaging and diagnostics.

 How Health Technology Assessments fit into this approach